 North of the border, whether east or west, Canada is basically one giant backcountry fishing trip waiting to happen, save for a few pesky spots in between where humans felt the need to place cities.

 Tomorrow, myself and a few others will be headed for the previously noted backcountry fly fishing mecca known as Yellowstone National Park for 5 days of peace, solitude and spectacular fishing for wild rainbows, brook and brown trout, native cutthroats and hopefully a few cutbows as well.
 The process of planning and preparing for this trip has revealed just what a process it can be.
 Thankfully we've had some help from some excellent resources, such as the aforementioned book by Darin Letzring, Yellowstone's Backcountry Cutthroats, which is an excellent primer and provider of guidelines on building a backcountry fishing adventure in Yellowstone.
 However, no one resource covers everything, and you'll need to do a good deal of planning and organizing on your own.

-In coming features, we'll cover several topics related to backcountry fly fishing in more detail as well as reporting extensively on our Yellowstone trip in the form of photographs, articles and gear reviews.
-Once it's all said and done, the hope is we'll have introduced a few of you to the beauty and allure of fly fishing in the backcountry as well as having compiled a resource of valuable information for those of you planning your own backcountry fly fishing excursion.
+In the articles below, we cover several topics related to backcountry fly fishing in more detail.
+We hope we can help introduce you to the beauty and allure of fly fishing in the backcountry as well as offer some valuable resources for those of you planning your own backcountry fly fishing excursion.